Brick and mortar channel Communication

 Sisal is committed in its own sales communications to refrain from mentioning or referring, even indirectly, to people under 18 years of age, in order to eliminate any risk of use and abuse by minors.

-Minor and gaming
+Minor and gambling

 As well as being prohibited by the law, playing games with cash prizes may also be a dangerous experience for minors, particularly if it is repeated, approved or simply permitted by parents.
-According to experts from Federserd (the Italian federation of addiction departments and services), the younger people start playing games with cash prizes, the greater the risk that they will develop gaming-related problems.
+According to experts from Federserd (the Italian federation of addiction departments and services), the younger people start playing games with cash prizes, the greater the risk that they will develop gambling-related problems.